karimarttila/karimarttila.github.io/_posts/2021-01-19-world-statistics-exercise.md

 On the right side of the browser, you see the standard Chrome developer tools window.
 There you can examine the html structure, see console log, etc, nothing new for any frontend developer.

 At the bottom is the Metosin [reagent-dev-tools](https://github.com/metosin/reagent-dev-tools).
 You can subscribe all re-frame application data there and browse the data.
 I also implemented a simple debug panel in which I show some most important application data that I used when implementing the frontend.
 Btw.
 I really recommend using the Metosin reagent-dev-tools.
-E.g. I'm in a customer project in which we are implementing a rather complex Clojure fullstack application and there is really complex business logic - we have various fixtures in the reagent-dev-tools which makes it a breeze to initialize the frontend and the whole application to a certain state in the middle of the business logic.
+E.g. I'm in a customer project in which we are implementing a rather complex Clojure full stack application and there is really complex business logic - we have various fixtures in the reagent-dev-tools which makes it a breeze to initialize the frontend and the whole application to a certain state in the middle of the business logic.

 All this tooling works really nicely.
-I'm an old backend programmer myself, but using these tools it was quite effortless to implement this fullstack application.
+I'm an old backend programmer myself, but using these tools it was quite effortless to implement this full stack application.
 You don't have to be a Javascript + React guru to implement a frontend like the one in this exercise.

 ### CSS - Bulma